TomKrcmar/lambda-router/README.md

 ```

 ### **Custom Integration**:
-In order to integrate your route model into a server framework, there are two steps:
+In order to integrate your route model into a server framework, there are three steps:
 - Construct a `Request`
 - Call `Router.dispatch(request)`
 - Handle the `Response`